KoenZomers/OneDriveAPI/README.md

 ![](./Images/SolutionExplorer.png)

-To get an instance to a OneDrive or OneDrive for Business through the Microsoft Graph API, simply use:
+To get an instance to a OneDrive or OneDrive for Business through the Microsoft Graph API using Azure AD v2.0, simply use:

 ```C#
 KoenZomers.OneDrive.Api oneDrive = new OneDriveGraphApi(applicationId);